bear-jordan/lab/README.md

 # lab

+> On second thought, let's not go to Camelot.
+It is a silly place.

-Sandbox for testing new tech and languages.
+Sandbox for testing new tech, ideas, and languages.